mdelclaro/golang-capital-gain/README.md

 This project is a Golang-based application that calculates capital gains based on a series of stock operations (e.g., `BUY` and `SELL`).
 The application processes input data and outputs the calculated taxes for each operation based on predetermined rules.

+The program receives lists of stock market operations in JSON format, one per line, through standard input (stdin).
+Each line represents an independent simulation, and the program does not maintain state between lines.
+For each line of input, the program returns a list containing the tax paid for each operation in JSON format.

 ## Requirements

 - Go 1.23 or later